blacklightpy/vaultofknowledge/Z1-Inbox/How to use a Linux System.md

 > ### Installing codecs system-wide
 > #### If you are using Ubuntu
 > ##### Using Mouse
+> 1. Open Software and Updates from the applications launcher
+> 2. Under the Ubuntu Software tab, check the box that says "Software restricted by copyright or legal issues (multiverse)".
+Don't uncheck the others.
 >
 > ##### If you're okay with using the Terminal
 > 1. Launch the terminal.
 Normally the Ctrl + Alt + T shortcut launches the terminal.